-The Digital Technology and Computational Design (DTCD) unit focusses on the impact computation has on the architectural industry from conceptual design over project implementation down to digital fabrication.
+The Digital Technology and Computational Design (DTCD) unit focuses on the impact of computation on the architectural industry from conceptual design to project implementation and digital fabrication.

-Through a series of elective courses, design studios and thesis projects, students are introduced to various aspects of computation, including logics, procedural and algorithmic design methodology, complex geometry, and computational design theory.
+Through a series of elective courses, design studios and thesis projects, students are introduced to various aspects of computation, including logics, procedural and algorithmic design methodologies, complex geometry and computational design theory.
 The unit re-evaluates generative design methodologies with regards to structural form, construction detailing, environmental systems, and cross-disciplinary processes and works out concepts between design, mathematics, natural systems, and new technological fields.

 Selected Research Projects